1 Information collection and use

-We may not be able to do these things without your personal information.
-For example, we may not be able to provide you with our services or respond to your queries.
+You may deal with us anonymously, however without your personal information we may not be able to provide you with our services or respond to your queries.

 If you do not wish your personal information to be used or disclosed for the promotional purposes described above, please contact us to express your wish to opt out.

-The types of personal information collected may include your name, address, postal or email details, financial details, credit related personal information (see section 6 below) and other information that we may consider necessary.
+The types of personal information collected may include your name, address, postal or email details, financial details, credit score and other information that we may consider necessary.

 Where reasonable and practicable to do so, we will generally collect your personal information directly from you.
 Collection can occur in a number of ways, including when you apply for or request information in relation to a product or service, including where you do so over the telephone or internet.
 Personal information may also be collected during the course of our business relationship with you, for example when discussing your existing financial position or through your use of our services.
 We may record your interactions with us, including your telephone conversations with us and your use of our emails and website.

 Occasionally we may collect personal information about your from other sources including public sources, information brokers and third parties such as those described in the ‘Disclosure of personal information’ section below.
 For example, we may collect such information from a credit reporting agency or financier in the course of assessing your application for a loan, your employer (to confirm details of your employment position to support your application) or your landlord (to confirm details or your residence and rent payment).
 Some of the personal information we collect from you is collected to meet our obligations under the National Consumer Credit Protection Act 2009 (Cth) and the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth).